keul/KTextSurfaceWriter/docs/README.txt

 ====

  * A way to scroll a too (vertically) long text.
- * Split PyGame logic fron pure text algorithms.
+ * Split PyGame logic from pure text algorithms.

 Subversion and other
 ====================